Azure/azure-sdk-for-go/documentation/service_onboarding.md

 ```
 /azp run prepare-pipelines
 ```
 This creates the pipelines that will verify future PRs.
 The `azure-sdk-for-go` is tested against versions 1.13 and 1.14 on Windows and Linux.
 All of your future PRs (regardless of whether they are made to `track2-<package>` or another branch) will be tested against these branches.
-For more information about individual steps that run in the CI pipelines refer to the [documentation here](./eng_sys.md).
+For more information about individual steps that run in the CI pipelines refer to the documentation.

 ## Advance